 While legacy systems may be difficult to replace, it may be worth the time and money to shift from legacy to newer technologies.
 The key will be to move slowly; update the lowest-hanging fruit first, then move to more complex applications and systems.
 The benefits will multiply as upgrades progress, from hiring to security to new capabilities—all of which will lead to enhance efficiencies.

 Recruiting in IT is already a difficult task, and public sector CIOs have additional obstacles when compared to their public sector counterparts, as oftentimes they cannot match the compensation offered to prospective employees by private industry.

 Adding to these woes are agencies’ dependence on legacy systems maintained by public sector IT pros who have reached retirement age.
 Modernizing the business environment can help retain existing talent and attract new talent by creating opportunities for transitioning to—and working with—new technologies such as containers, virtualized environments, data analytics, and machine learning.

-Public sector CIOs have the opportunity not only to oversee the modernization of IT within the state or federal agency, but to drive culture shift in technology and hiring for the future benefit of the entire organization.
+Public sector CIOs have the opportunity not only to oversee the modernization of IT within the state or federal agency but to drive a culture shift in technology and hiring for the future benefit of the entire organization.

-Broadband, ubiquitous computing platforms and smart mobile devices have been nearly universally adopted by every state and federal constituent.
-Citizens expect 24/7 access to consumer environments and are nonplussed when government cannot keep up with changing times.
+Broadband, ubiquitous computing platforms, and smart mobile devices have been nearly universally adopted by every state and federal constituent.
+Citizens expect 24/7 access to consumer environments and are nonplussed when the government cannot keep up with changing times.

 Automating business processes should be the first step toward meeting these demands.
 Automated systems can provide constituent support at all hours while freeing the IT team to support other tasks.
 Systems accessible to constituents’ devices, especially mobile computing devices, allow the organization and the information and services provided, to be available at the time and place of the constituent’s choosing.